It's all In the (Exponential) Family: An Equivalence between Maximum Likelihood Estimation and Control Variates for Sketching Algorithms: INTRODUCTION

 We therefore prove Theorem~\ref{equal_variances_theorem_thingy} using results from exponential families rather than information geometry, in order to give intuition behind our work and make it accessible to more practitioners.

-{\bf Contribution Two:} Given Theorem~\ref{equal_variances_theorem_thingy}, we show that using CV weights iteratively gives an EM algorithm (Algorithm~\ref{EM_algo_format}) converging to the MLE in Section~\ref{section_equiv}, and elaborate more in Appendix~\ref{secA3}.
-This implies that finding an estimator via the MLE/CVE can be standardized.
-We find that Algorithm~\ref{EM_algo_format} is empirically faster and numerically stable compared to several root-finding methods for the MLE with feature hashing \citep{verma2022variance} and random projection \citep{li2006improving,kang2021correlations} and can also resolve the reproducibility issue of CVE.
+{\bf Contribution Two:} Given Theorem~\ref{equal_variances_theorem_thingy}, Theorem~\ref{theorem_cv_fixed_point_equations} shows that the CVE can be written as fixed point equations that are equivalent to the likelihood stationary equations.
+Under uniqueness and local convergence conditions in Corollary~\ref{corollary_fixed_points_stationary_points} and Theorem~\ref{theorem_local_convergence_cv_fixed_point}, Algorithm~\ref{FP_algo_format} converges to the MLE from sufficiently close initial values.
+We find that Algorithm~\ref{FP_algo_format} is empirically faster and numerically stable compared to several root-finding methods for the MLE with feature hashing \citep{verma2022variance} and random projection \citep{li2006improving,kang2021correlations} and can also resolve the reproducibility issue of CVE.

-{\bf Contribution Three:} We describe two heuristics that leads to efficiently finding the MLE via CVE weights (via Algorithm~\ref{EM_algo_format}).
+{\bf Contribution Three:} We describe two heuristics that leads to efficiently finding the MLE via CVE weights (via Algorithm~\ref{FP_algo_format}).
 We describe these heuristics in Section~\ref{sec_new_HUTCH} and Appendix~\ref{secA5}.
 More specifically, we can get expressions for the MLE that are tedious to compute such as Hutchinson’s Trace Estimator.

 Section \ref{Sec: main results} of our paper reviews MLEs and CVEs.
 Section \ref{section_equiv} describes our main results, and Section \ref{sect_discussion} discusses the implications of our results.
 Section \ref{sec_expt} gives an example of how our work can be used to ensure reproducibility in evaluating algorithms using MLE/CVE.
 Section \ref{sec_new_HUTCH} demonstrates an example of how our results can be used to find a better (and more efficient) estimate (MLE) from CVE weights.
 Finally, we conclude in work in Section~\ref{conclusionsection}.